evevision/evevision/README.md

 ### Tips
 EveVision consists of the following components:
-* NodeJS-based
+* Electron app inside `app`, with a split codebase for the main and renderer processes.
+* Native node module for injecting and communicating with the DLL inside `app/native`.
 * C++ DLL that is injected into your game's process inside `overlay`
-* Native node module for injecting and communicating with the DLL inside `native`.
 * FlatBuffer schemas inside `/flatbuffers/schema` that are used for communication between the DLL and native node module.

 If you have never worked with Electron before, the main thing to know is that there is a **main process** that uses **NodeJS** and then **renderer processes** for each window that are **Chromium**.
-While they both reside in `app`, there are two different entry points.
-The renderer process begins at `app/index.tsx` and the main process begins at `app/main.dev.ts`.
-They communicate via Electron's IPC module.
+They have two different sets of code, two different entry points and communicate via Electron's IPC module.

-It is the renderer process where React developers will feel most at home, as you are doing nothing more than developing a React app.
+It is the renderer process where web developers will feel most at home, as you are doing nothing more than developing a React app.
 This is where the actual UI is, rather than all the window, input, and process management code.

 Think of the renderers as the frontend and the main process as the backend.

+Note that you can rule out most issues with production and development mode.
+The only time you need to test packaging the app is when new files will be introduced, which is rare.

 ## Building